AJMansfield/Intelligence-Core-Public/kttu02.md

 "I don't really have anywhere.
 I guess, with you?
 To the city?"
 You gesticulate to illustrate your meaning as best you can.

-You'd expected to have to learn the local language, but the fact they are willing &mdash; and for that matter _able_ &mdash; to pick up this much of yours, _this_ rapidly, had been a surprise.
+You'd expected to need to learn the local language, but the fact they seem willing &mdash; and for that matter _able_ &mdash; to pick up this much of yours, _this_ rapidly, is certainly a surprise.

 He frowns for a moment before attempting to clarify.
 "I mean, where was Kai go .. go _before_?"